-A look at different pricing strategies a firm may operate to try and increase profitability, market share and greater brand loyalty.
+A look at different pricing strategies a firm may use to try and increase profitability, market share and gain greater brand loyalty.

-- Profit Maximisation.
+- Profit maximisation.
 One strategy is to ignore market share and try to work out the price for profit maximisation.
-In theory this occurs at a price where MR=MC.
-In practise it can be difficult to work this out precisely.
+In theory, this occurs at a price where MR=MC.
+In practice, it can be difficult to work this out precisely.

 - Gaining Market Share.
 Some firms may have a target to increase market share, this could involve setting prices as low as they can afford, leading to a price war.
 A similar concept to sales maximisation.

 See: Objectives of firms

 Pricing strategies to attract customers / increase profit